• Know your concentration span, study with breaks

 (for parents and children)

-• Good schooling and tuition are not substitutes for
+• Good schooling and tuition are not substitutes for emotional

-emotional cushioning.
+cushioning.

-• Help your child to maintain his/her confidence especially
+• Help your child to maintain his/her confidence especially when s/he

-when s/he seems discouraged by dropping marks or
+seems discouraged by dropping marks or grades.
+Do not burden

-grades.
-Do not burden your child with your anxiety.
+your child with your anxiety.

-• The achievement goals should be realistically set
+• The achievement goals should be realistically set according to your

-according to your child's capability.
+child's capability.

 • Do not mix academic issues with family conflicts.

 • Praise your child when s/he does well.
-Encourage your
+Encourage your child's

-child's performance with positive statements like, "well
+performance with positive statements like, "well done", “you did your

-done", “you did your best" “I’m sure you’ll pick it up next
+best" “I’m sure you’ll pick it up next time” rather than saying "that

-time” rather than saying "that was not enough"
+was not enough"

-• Work out our child's schedule with him/her instead of
+• Work out our child's schedule with him/her instead of nagging

-nagging him/her.
+him/her.
 There could be learning problems.

 • Do NOT harp on pervious failures or results

-• Under-achievement may be due to your child believing it
+• Under-achievement may be due to your child believing it is safer not

-is safer not to try, than to try and fail.
+to try, than to try and fail.

-• If achievement expectations are too high some children
+• If achievement expectations are too high some children would

-being considered not good enough.
+good enough.

 • Humour relieves tension.
-Be light and humorous with
+Be light and humorous with the child.

-• Try to gain your child's confidence and discuss his/her
+• Try to gain your child's confidence and discuss his/her problems

-problems with him/her, help your child to find solutions.
+with him/her, help your child to find solutions.

 • Exams are not the end of the world.

-• Accept that expectation for everyone to do well is
+• Accept that expectation for everyone to do well is unrealistic as

-unrealistic as many won't pursue studying long-term.
+many won't pursue studying long-term.